ahmedben0/tweetoscope/README.md

 Please put the csv files in the folder data/

-### - Requirements
+### - Libraries

-Most of the libraries used in the projects are in the file docker/requirements.txt.
+Most of the libraries used in the projects are in the file docker/requirements_apt.txt.
 To install them you can lanch the following command :
 ```
-$ apt-get update && cat requirements.txt | xargs apt-get install -y
+$ apt-get update && cat requirements_apt.txt | xargs apt-get install -y
 ```

 Other packages also should be installed, please refer to [Technologies](#technologies) : gaml, cppkafka, spdlog ..